Idiom Understanding as a Tool to Measure the Dialect Gap: Results and Discussion

 \subsection{Impact of Access Paradigm}

 The most important feature of model performance is its access paradigm.
-Indeed, all low- and intermediate-performance models are open-source, while all high-performance models are proprietary. \autoref{fig:accuracy} shows visually the gap in performance between the two groups: the worst-performing proprietary model still achieves accuracies 9.1\% higher than the best open-source model on QFrCoRT and 14.6\% higher on QFrCoRE.
+Indeed, all low-performance models and 84\% of intermediate-performance models are open-source, while 85\% of high-performance models are proprietary.
+The average performance of proprietary models on QFrCoRE is 83\% and on QFrCoRT is 91\%, while open-source models, excluding the low-performance ones, only achieve average performances of 35\% and 40\% on QFrCoRE and QFrCoRT respectively.

 The larger sizes of proprietary models partly explain this result.
 Indeed, due to hardware limitations, we were unable to run open-source models of comparable sizes to those of proprietary models accessible through APIs.
-However, our previous results in \autoref{sec:irrelevant} have shown that neither size, model family, nor advanced capabilities like reasoning and instruction tuning are predictors of high performance.
+However, our previous results in \autoref{sec:irrelevant} have shown that neither size, model family, nor advanced capabilities like reasoning and instruction-tuning are predictors of high performance.
 We believe the real difference stems from training data: these larger proprietary models are trained on much larger datasets collected from varied online sources.
-These likely include Quebec content, such as websites and Wikipedia pages, which thus exposed the models to the Quebecois language and its idioms.
+If these sources include Quebec content, such as websites, novels, news articles, or Wikipedia pages, then the models would have been exposed to the Quebecois language and its idioms.
+Moreover, if these sources include the same publicly-available resources we collected our idioms from, then these strong results are due to data contamination.
+Ultimately, since the datasets used to train these models are not public, it is impossible for us to know.